-Accrued expenses consist mainly of professional fees, rentals and unpaid salaries which are noninterest-bearing and are normally settled in the next financial year.
+Accrued expenses consist mainly of rentals, unpaid salaries and professional fees which are noninterest-bearing and are normally settled in the next financial year.

 Statutory payable pertains to obligations to government agencies such as SSS, HDMF, PHIC, output VAT and withholding taxes that are normally settled in the following month.